Hong Kong 818 incident: Other issues

 Confusion arose initially as to whether the school had invited Li Keqiang to its campus or if he had invited himself.
 School president Tsui Lap-chee later admitted in a public statement that he himself had invited Li.

 On 17 August, a day prior to the 818 incident, a Laguna City resident wearing a T-shirt with the Tiananmen square 4 June protest slogan was removed by police before Li's arrival to visit a civil servant.
 Police later claimed the man had been arrested for jaywalking in 2006.
 NOW TV was filming the incident but their camera was blocked by police officers.
 Raymond Wong Yuk-man later threw the same T-shirt at the police commissioner's face during a meeting in the Legislative Council.

 Also on 17 August, Leung Kwok-hung tried to get a demonstration going at the hotel where Li and Donald Tsang were having dinner.
 Li Dak-wa (李德華), the driver of the protest van was supposed to transport equipment like microphones to the hotel.
 He was intercepted by the police and then surrounded by 5 to 6 policemen who forced him to do a public full inspection of his car.

-Not only were 2000 to 3000 police officers deployed for the visit, but a group of mystery men wearing black suits followed Li Keqiang around to protect him around the city.
-No HK government official acknowledge the presence of these security agents.
+Between 2000 and 3000 police officers were deployed for the visit.

 Asia Times Online argued that the incident had tarnished the image of the school, which was ranked No 1 in Asia and 21st in the world in 2010–11 according to the Times Higher Education World University Rankings.

 After the incident the special administrative chiefs Donald Tsang and Fernando Chui met Li Keqiang in Urumqi for the China-Eurasia Expo meeting, and HK journalists were no longer allowed near Li any more.

 As an official function of HKU, the centenary ceremony should have been open to all HKU alumni.
 Yet only pro-Beijing camp members were invited.
 Missing was Anson Chan, who served as Chief Secretary both before and after the 1997 handover.
 Another was Martin Lee, a pro-democracy advocate.
-Instead, guests that were invited include real estate tycoon Li Ka-shing, Lee Shau-kee and casino tycoon Stanley Ho who occupied front row seats.
-And this is despite Li Keqiang who named HK's unaffordable housing as a key concern a day before his visit.
+Instead, the invited guests included real estate tycoons Li Ka-shing and Lee Shau-kee, as well as casino tycoon Stanley Ho, who occupied front row seats, this despite Li Keqiang naming Hong Kong's unaffordable housing as a key concern during his visit.

-In October 2011 school president Tsui Lap-chee announced his intention to step down from his position, but did not give a reason related to these events.
+In October 2011, school president Tsui Lap-chee announced his intention to step down from his position, but did not give a reason related to these events.